 Why Integrate Multiple ServiceNow Instances

-Data is critical in many business areas and there are all kinds of scenarios where you can benefit from sharing it.
-By making data available to different teams you prevent work from being repeated, but allow specialists to apply their own expertise to common tasks.
+By making data available to different teams, you prevent work from being repeated but allow specialists to apply their own expertise to common tasks.

 Teams may have some data they want to keep private and some they want to share, so simply copying over the data wouldn’t work.
 You need to filter it effectively so it only shares what you want it to.
 This way you maintain your customers’ privacy and stay compliant with data sharing regulations.